[Re] FairDICE: A Fair Tradeoff in Multi-objective Offline RL: Introduction

 Many tasks are best defined not in terms of input-output pairs but in terms of rewards or goals to be achieved, and Reinforcement Learning (RL) is often a natural choice for modelling them \citep{sutton_rl}.
 In many real-world domains, such as medicine or robotics, however, the cost of training a policy from scratch in a live (`online`) environment is often unacceptable, necessitating the use of offline RL.
 Additionally, real-world applications of RL often involve complex environments with multiple, occasionally conflicting goals; since standard RL requires a single reward as its target, choices must be made about how to combine diverse goals into one.
 A straightforward method would be to take a weighted sum of the rewards, but determining weights such that the resulting policy behaves `fairly` and does not focus on one reward at the expense of others is non-trivial \citep{hayes_practical_2022}.
 Ensuring such fairness can be essential when the objectives represent medical outcomes, or the interests of different population groups \citep{smith2023bias}, and many environments where fairness is key are also those where online evaluation is challenging or carries unacceptable risk.

-\cite{kim2025fairdice} derive the FairDICE algorithm for offline multi-objective RL as a variation of OptiDICE \citep{lee2021optidice}, proposing to learn weights to linearly combine objectives during training by adding a regularisation term which encourages the weighted rewards to be similar in magnitude.
+\cite{kim2025fairdice} derive the FairDICE algorithm for offline multi-objective RL as a variation of OptiDICE \citep{lee2021optidice}, proposing to indirectly optimise a concave, non-linear objective which would ensure the returns of each objective are of similar magnitude (accomplished via a learned linearisation of the objectives, see Sec.~\ref{sec:bg-fairdice}).
 As such, FairDICE could provide a baseline for fairly balancing multiple objectives in offline RL. \cite{kim2025fairdice} claim that FairDICE is an effective method and purport to show this using both discrete and continuous environments.

 This replication study aims to investigate to what extent these claims can be verified and to clarify details of the public implementation of FairDICE not described in \citet{kim2025fairdice}.
 We examine claims in both discrete environments (where theoretical properties such as the effect of $\alpha$ and $\beta$ are verified on simple tasks) and continuous environments (where FairDICE is compared against preference-conditioned baselines on the D4MORL benchmark \citep{zhu2023scaling}).